 At AT&T, our people are our company.
 That's why we're committed to providing employees with award-winning, state-of-the-art learning opportunities to support their career development.

 We are committed to ensuring that all employees and members of the community can connect with their world, including those with communications challenges and medical disabilities.
 At AT&T, we provide resources and tools to employees so they can do their jobs.

 We have strong relationships with Career Opportunities for Students with Disabilities and actively recruit college graduates with disabilities.
 Our AT&T Advisory Panel on Access & Aging (AAPAA) fosters relationships with the company's Employee Resource Groups (ERGs), including IDEAL (Individuals with Disabilities Enabling Advocacy Link) and AT&T Veterans.

 Training and Career Development

-We help our people grow and develop during their career.
-In 2011, we invested more than $280 million in employee training and development programs and an additional $28 million on tuition reimbursement.
+We help our people grow and develop during their career by investing millions in employee training and as much as $24.4 million in tuition reimbursement.
 In addition, all of our employees receive ongoing performance and career development reviews.

 Talent Development Programs